TimFinucane/react-native-beacons-manager/README.md

 - Bluetooth service (*all android version*)
 - Location service (*android < 7: beacon detection won't work on android 6 if location service is off*)

-## 4. usage
+## 4. Usage

->NOTE: If simple examples below don't help you as much as you wanted, [check detailed documentation depending on use-case + code samples here](https://github.com/MacKentoch/react-native-beacons-manager/tree/master/examples/samples#detailed-documentation--sample-code)
+> NOTE: More examples can be found in the [examples folder](https://github.com/TimFinucane/react-native-beacons-manager/tree/master/examples/samples#detailed-documentation--sample-code)

 ### 4.a iOS